CVE-2025-15502: OS Command Injection in Sangfor Operation and Maintenance Management System

 Technical Analysis

-CVE-2025-15502 is an OS command injection vulnerability affecting Sangfor Operation and Maintenance Management System versions 3.0.0 through 3.0.8.
-The vulnerability resides in the SessionController function of the /isomp-protocol/protocol/session file, where the Hostname parameter is improperly sanitized, allowing an attacker to inject arbitrary operating system commands.
-This flaw can be exploited remotely without any authentication or user interaction, making it highly accessible to attackers.
-The vulnerability impacts confidentiality, integrity, and availability by enabling attackers to execute commands that could lead to data exfiltration, system manipulation, or denial of service.
-The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:L/VI:L/VA:L/SC:N/SI:N/SA:N/E:P) indicates network attack vector, low attack complexity, no privileges or user interaction required, and partial impact on confidentiality, integrity, and availability.
-Although no confirmed exploitation in the wild has been reported, publicly available exploit code increases the likelihood of attacks.
-The vendor has not issued patches or responded to disclosure, leaving affected systems vulnerable.
-This vulnerability is particularly critical in environments where Sangfor’s system manages operational infrastructure, as attackers could leverage this flaw for persistent access or lateral movement within networks.
+CVE-2025-15502 is an OS command injection vulnerability affecting Sangfor's Operation and Maintenance Management System versions 3.0.0 through 3.0.8.
+The vulnerability resides in the SessionController function of the /isomp-protocol/protocol/session file, where the Hostname parameter is improperly sanitized, allowing an attacker to inject and execute arbitrary operating system commands remotely.
+This flaw requires no authentication or user interaction, making it accessible to unauthenticated remote attackers.
+The vulnerability could allow attackers to execute arbitrary commands on the underlying server, potentially leading to system compromise, data leakage, or disruption of services.
+The exploit code is publicly available, increasing the risk of exploitation.
+Despite early notification, the vendor has not issued any patches or advisories, leaving systems exposed.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges or user interaction required, with limited confidentiality, integrity, and availability impact.
+No known active exploitation in the wild has been reported yet.
+This vulnerability highlights the critical need for input validation and secure coding practices in management systems that are often exposed to internal or external networks.

 Potential Impact